jellyfin/jellyfin-media-player/README.md

 ### Downloading and installing Qt

-If you distro provides Qt 5.6 or later packages, try to use them.
+If your distro provides Qt 5.6 or later packages, try to use them.
 Otherwise, proceed with these instructions.

 * ``wget http://download.qt.io/official_releases/qt/5.6/5.6.1-1/qt-opensource-linux-x64-5.6.1-1.run``
 * ``chmod +x qt-opensource-linux-x64-5.6.1-1.run``